jake142/laravel-service/readme.md

 To enable a service run:

-> php artisan service:enable laravel-service/$version-$service (eg. laravel-service/v1-sampleservice)
+> php artisan laravel-service:enable laravel-service/$version-$service (eg. laravel-service/v1-sampleservice)

 This will enable the service which means: